CARNIVORE DIET

 Grass-Fed

 Grass-Fed refers to animals, particularly cattle, that are raised on a natural diet of grass and forage rather than grain-based feed.
 Grass-fed beef is a healthier choice for those following the carnivore diet, as it contains higher levels of omega-3 fatty acids, vitamin E, and CLA (conjugated linoleic acid) compared to conventionally raised, grain-fed beef.
 These nutrients promote heart health, reduced inflammation, and fat burning.
-Additionally, grass-fed meat tends to be leaner, with a better fatty acid profile, making it an excellent source of protein and healthy fats for those seeking to optimise their health.
+Additionally, grass-fed meat tends to be leaner, with a better fatty acid profile, making it an excellent source of protein and healthy fats for those seeking to optimize their health.
 By choosing grass-fed products, you ensure that you’re getting more nutrient-dense and ethically raised animal foods while supporting your journey towards a sustainable and nutrient-rich carnivore diet.

 Grass-Finished